barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 </p>

 Let’s check our options and strategies:

 * Keep the initial Payload as small as possible (don't try to push an elephant through a keyhole, a fly might fit better)
 * Use Command Injection, XXE, SSRF or trick the API Gateway to find a way in (the thermal exhaust port)
-* Since a Sandbox gets recycled after each execution and have a limited execution time (often only a few miliseconds to seconds).
+* Since a Sandbox gets recycled after each execution and have a limited execution time (often only a few milliseconds to seconds).
 Therefore we have to move fast
-* Persistence is possible in `/tmp` => To avoid the coldstart penalty, people tend to keep their Lambda function warm (for the sake of performance).
+* Persistence is possible in `/tmp` => To avoid the cold start penalty, people tend to keep their Lambda function warm (for the sake of performance).
 This can be used to get some sort of persistance
 Identify
 * Perform„lateral movement“ options as soon as possible
 * Exfiltrate results via other ways/services (push to S3, SQS, SNS Topic etc.)